.

 orient, oriented, orienting, orients.transitive verbs

-to become familiar with; to make familiar with or adjusted to facts, principles, location or a situation; when you orient yourself to a new situation or course of action, you learn about it and prepare to deal with it (you will need the time to orient yourself to your new way of eating); to align oneself with a new direction; to determine the bearings of; if someone is oriented towards or oriented to a particular thing or person, they are mainly concerned with that thing or person; to focus (the content of a story or film, for example) toward the concerns and interests of a specific group; to locate, align or place in a particular relation to the points of the compass or to some reference point (orient the swimming pool north and south to maximize the warm sun)
+to become familiar with; to make familiar with or adjusted to facts, principles, location or a situation; when you orient yourself to a new situation or course of action, you learn about it and prepare to deal with it (you will need the time to orient yourself to your new way of eating); to align oneself with a new direction; to determine the bearings of; if someone is oriented towards or oriented to a particular thing or individual, they are mainly concerned with that thing or person; to focus (the content of a story or film, for example) toward the concerns and interests of a specific group; to locate, align or place in a particular relation to the points of the compass or to some reference point (orient the swimming pool north and south to maximize the warm sun)

 orientate, orientated, orientating, orientates.verbs